mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 InputRules: Vec~TxOut~ required_outputs
 InputRules: uint64 max_tombstone_block
-InputRules: Vec~RevealedTxOut~ fractional_outputs *new*
+InputRules: Vec~RevealedTxOut~ partial_fill_outputs *new*
-InputRules: RevealedTxOut fractional_change *new*
+InputRules: RevealedTxOut partial_fill_change *new*
-InputRules: uint64 max_change_value *new*
+InputRules: uint64 min_partial_fill_value *new*

 RevealedTxOut: TxOut tx_out
 RevealedTxOut: bytes amount_shared_secret
 ```

-An example partial fill flow goes like this:
-* Alice has an output for 1500 MOB.
-Alice would like to trade up to 1000 MOB for MEOWB at a price of 10 MEOWB/MOB.
-  Alice doesn't want the order to happen unless the volume is at least .1 MOB.
-* Alice creates an SCI using her 1500 MOB input.
-  * She creates a required output to herself for 500 MOB
-  * She creates a fractional output to herself for 10,000 MEOWB
-  * She creates a fractional change output to herself for 1000 MOB
-  * She sets the max_change_value to (1000 - .1) MOB, (but expresses this in picoMOB, the smallest representable units).
-* Bob sees this order, and wants to trade 200 MEOWB for 20 MOB (+ transaction fee).
-  * Bob adds this order to the transaction builder, and indicates that he wants to fill 2% of the order.
-  * Bob adds an input worth at least 200 MEOWB + transaction fee.
-  * Bob adds a change output with any MEOWB change to himself.
-  * Bob assigns a 20 MOB output to himself.

-When the transaction settles, Bob has paid net 200 MEOWB + transaction fee, and received net of 20 MOB.
-Alice has paid a 1500 MOB output, and received the 500 MOB required output, and a 980 MOB fractional output,
-as well as 200 MEOWB from Bob.

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-TODO
+Recall that the `InputRules` are created (and signed) by the **originator**, and this TxIn is added to a transaction
+by the **counterparty**, who is also obligated to add TxOut's to the TxPrefix which match to the partial fill change
+and partial fill outputs appropriately.
+(This is actually done under the hood by the transaction builder.)

+The consensus enclave must enforce any input rules, including these new partial fill rules.
+This is done in the following way.

+1. If `partial_fill_change` is not present, then no other partial fill rules may be used, and any other partial fill fields must be defaulted.
+1. If `partial_fill_change` is present, then decrypting the amount and token id using `amount_shared_secret` must succeed.
+The partial fill change
+   may not have a 0 value (to help clients avoid division by zero).
+1. If `partial_fill_change` is present, then a corresponding TxOut called the `fractional_change_output` must exist in the `TxPrefix.outputs`.
+   This must match the `partial_fill_change` in every field except possibly the `masked_amount`.
+1. The `fractional_change_output` must decrypt successfully using the `amount_shared_secret` of the `partial_fill_change`, and
+   it's amount must have the same token id as the `partial_fill_change`, and its value must be less or equal.
+1. The fill fraction is inferred at this point.
+  * The numerator is `partial_fill_change.value - fractional_change_output.value`.
+  * The denominator is `partial_fill_change.value`.
+1. The minimum fill rule is enforced: `partial_fill_change.value - fractional_change_output.value >= min_partial_fill_value`.
+   If this inequality does not hold, then the transaction is rejected for reasons of not meeting the minimum partial fill prescribed
+   by the origiantor.
+1. For each `partial_fill_output`:
+  * It must decrypt succesfully using the recorded `amount_shared_secret`.
+  * There must be a corresponding `fractional_output` among the `TxPrefix.outputs` which matches it in every field except possibly
+    the `masked_amount`.
+  * The fractional output must decrypt successfully using the `partial_fill_output`'s `amount_shared_secret`, and must match the
+    token id of the `partial_fill_output`.
+  * It must be the case that `fractional_output.value >= n/d * partial_fill_output.value` where `n` and `d` are the fill fraction
+    numerator and denominator.
+This equation must be validated by clearing denominators and checking an inequality of `u128`'s, to
+    avoid numerical issues.

+    ```
+    fractional_output.value * fill_fraction_denominator >= fill_fraction_numerator * partial_fill_output.value
+    ```

+    If this inequality does not hold, then the transaction must be rejected for reasons of not respecting the fill fraction.

 # Drawbacks
 [drawbacks]: #drawbacks

 This proposal has a few drawbacks.

 * The amounts of partial fill transactions are revealed to the enclave.
 Currently, MobileCoin transactions are validated using RingCT and do not reveal amounts to the enclave.
 It would be better if there were a way to validate partial fills without revealing this to the enclave, but for the use-cases envisioned, this data already has to be revealed anyways, so the use-cases aren't negatively impacted.
-We could imagine that an exchange service is based on SGX, and so the amounts of these orders are only revealed inside of SGX, and are matched inside of SGX.
-Even in this case, it is still the case that if you penetrate SGX you will see the amounts of the SCI orders.
+We could imagine that an exchange service is based on SGX, and so the amounts of these quotes are only revealed inside of SGX, and are matched inside of SGX.
+Even in this case, it is still the case that if you penetrate SGX you will see the amounts of the SCI quotes.
-* Partial-fill SCI orders cannot be re-used by a second counterparty later if the first counter-party only matched some of the volume.
+* Partial-fill SCI quotes cannot be re-used by a second counterparty later if the first counter-party only matched some of the volume.
 In a traditional exchange, limit orders that are partially-filled remain on the books until being totally filled, so that potentially dozens of different parties can each match a piece of the liquidity provided by the originator.
 In this proposal, that would not work, because as soon as the first counterparty matches the order, the key image underlying the SCI is burned.
 One could imagine that there might be a way that the fractional change output which goes back to the originator could be automatically signed as an SCI somehow, so that matching can continue without the originator being in the loop.
 This proposal instead envisions that if the originator wants to continue matching they simply sign a new SCI themselves and re-broadcast.
+* The same input can be used to "back" multiple SCI quotes at once, in which case if any one of them is matched, the others instantly become impossible to match.
+This is somewhat different from how limit orders work in an exchange -- each limit order must be backed by distinct liquidity.
+This reflects the idea that SCI's are more in analogy with a signed quote than with a limit order as such.
+This is potentially confusing to e.g. a trader who looks at a list of available SCI quotes and infers that there is a certain amount of liquidity depth, reasoning as they would in a traditional exchange.
+But if the same inputs are used to sign multiple quotes e.g. for different currencies, it may be impossible that all of these quotes could actually match, and the "real" liquidity may be considerably less.
+This can be mitigated by making sure that the software they are using communicates this idea clearly.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives